davaya/openc2-jadn/jadn-v2.0.md

 JADN is a UML profile for documents and messages.
 UML's organizing principle is classification, where a classifier represents a classification of instances according to their features.
-The values that are classified by a classifier are called instances of the classifier.
-UML defines several kinds of classifier including DataType and Class.
-Instances of a DataType are identified by their value, and all instances of a DataType with the same value are considered to be equal instances.
+UML defines several kinds of classifier including datatype and class.
+Instances of a datatype are identified by their value, and all instances of a datatype with the same value are considered to be equal instances.
-DataType instances are immutable because by definition a different value is a different instance.
+Datatype instances are immutable because by definition a different value is a different instance.
-A value may be classified as an instance of multiple DataTypes, but value comparison is meaningful only among instances of the same type.
+A value may be classified as an instance of multiple datatypes, but value comparison is meaningful only among instances of the same type.

-Instances of a Class are objects that model operations and behavior.
+Instances of a class are objects that model operations and behavior.
-An object does not have an immutable value: its state can change over time and two objects instantiated from the same Class, even with identical property values, are different instances.
+An object does not have an immutable value: its state can change over time and two objects instantiated from the same class, even with identical property values, are different instances.
-Although objects are not values, DataTypes model object features that are values, such as documents and messages in business processes and public fields and API (getter/setter) views of private state in software-based systems.
+Although objects are not values, datatypes model object features that are values, such as documents and messages in business processes and public fields and API (getter/setter) views of private state in software-based systems.
-Additional differences between DataType and Class include:
+Additional differences between datatype and class include:
-* Collection DataTypes specify if value order is significant.
+* Collection datatypes specify if value order is significant.
 Class public fields and API values do not have an order.
-* DataType distinguishes between values and references, Class does not.
+* Datatype distinguishes between values and references, class does not.
 For example, software functions cannot persistently modify arguments passed by value but can modify those passed by reference.
 Validating a document for correctness or integrity validates the values it contains but not the values it references.
-A document DataType can distinguish between local and external references and validate that local references identify values contained within that instance.
+A document datatype can distinguish between local and external references and validate that local references identify values contained within that instance.
-* Misusing Class to model data is a common practice, but often results in contradictions such as modeling a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.
+* Misusing Class to model data is a common practice, but often results in contradictions such as modeling a one-dimensional Coordinate (e.g., latitude) as a datatype but a two-dimensional Coordinate (latitude, longitude) as a class.

-The **Resource Description Framework** [[RDF](#rdf)] includes DataTypes:

-> *RDF defines an abstract syntax (a data model) which serves to link all RDF-based languages and specifications.
-RDF graphs are sets of subject-predicate-object triples, where the elements may be IRIs, blank nodes, or **datatyped literals**.
-They are used to express descriptions of resources.*

-RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and data resources, DataType is the only RDF element that defines a data resource in terms of both a literal representation and its representation-independent logical value.
+The **XML Schema Definition Language** [[XSD](#xsd)] defines datatype as:

+> A datatype has three properties:
+>  * A **value space**, which is a set of values.
+>  * A **lexical space**, which is a set of **literals** used to denote the **values**.
+>  * A **lexical mapping**, which is a mapping from the **lexical space** into the **value space**,
+>    and a small collection of functions, relations, and procedures associated with the datatype,
+>    including equality and (for some datatypes) order relations on the value space.

 Defining equivalence across representations is the primary distinction between information modeling and other data modeling approaches.
-An information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes have instances that can be validated for content integrity and compared for equality.
+An information model is constructed from datatypes, not classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only datatypes have instances that can be validated for content integrity and compared for equality.

 ## 1.1 Glossary